getpelican/pelican-blog/content/news/pelican-3.2.rst

   has disappeared after upgrading, ensure that any instances of ``codehilite`` in your CSS are replaced with ``highlight``.

+* Support for Python 2.6 has been dropped as of Pelican 3.2.
+For those running on distros that do not have a more recent version of Python available, one possible solution is to compile Python 2.7.x and use it from within a virtualenv (e.g., via ``virtualenv -p $HOME/bin/python2.7 pelican``).

 We will keep the above list updated with any additional items as we find them.

 Special thanks